What is Executive Development?

 - While they act out their roles they get familiar with their own business acumen, on immediate feedback they can correct mistakes and reorient their focus in the right way, this way they learn by doing things.

 - The main purpose of role play is to enhance the interpersonal skills of the participants as they learn how others react to their suggestions and how their decisions impact other roles.

-Sensitivity training aims at developing behavioral flexibility by improving the tolerance power of the participants to each other’s behavior.
+Sensitivity training aims at developing behavioural flexibility by improving the tolerance power of the participants to each other’s behaviour.

 - It enables them to understand the views and opinions of others in a better manner.

 - It consists of an unstructured group of 10-15 people with no trainer or leader to guide them; hence the trainees are motivated to resolve the situation themselves.

 - In order to find out a solution they start forming some kind of hierarchy, some forcefully try to become leaders and might be opposed by other trainees.

 - It leads to self-realization of what one wants and how the others react to their way of handling a situation.